brentp/bwa-meth/compare/README.md

 For real reads:

     $ python src/target-roc.py \
-        --regions data/mm10.capture-regions.bed.gz \
+        data/mm10.capture-regions.bed.gz \
-        --reads data/read_R1.fastq.gz \ # this is to get the number of input reads results/*-real.bam
+        --reads data/real_R1.fastq.gz \ # this is to get the number of input reads results/*-real.bam

 Both real and simulated data can also be assesed after trimming.